zcattacz/PJON_wiki/Home.md

 * Devices communicate through packets

 ###Byte transmission
 Every byte is prepended with 2 synchronization padding bits.
 The first is a 60 microseconds logic 1 followed by a standard 20 microseconds logic 0.
-The reception tecnique is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a standard length logic 0.
+The reception tecnique is based on finding a logic 1 as long as the first padding bit within a certain threshold, synchronizing to its falling edge and checking if it is followed by a 20 microseconds logic 0.
 If this pattern is recognised byte reception starts, if not, interference, synchronization loss or simply absence of communication is detected at byte level.
 ```cpp
  __________ ___________________________
 | Sync Pad | Byte                      |